mounikapratapa/SFEPHE/README.md

 ```

 We can generate many such primes that accomodate the required patterns of residues and non-residues, within the required parameter lengths.

+This code is related to the paper: M. Pratapa & A. Essex, Secure Function Extensions to Additively Homomorphic Cryptosystems, Selected Areas in Cryptography 2023.
+Available at: https://eprint.iacr.org/2023/1155